-Coronary angiography is a test to detect narrowings in the arteries in your heart.
+Coronary angiography is a minimally invasive procedure and test, which allows doctors to detect any narrowed or blocked blood vessels in the heart's arteries.
+It involves injecting dye into the blood vessels of the heart, followed by taking X-ray images of the heart.
 It is a fast and effective way to provide definitive evidence of any abnormalities that may be present.

 You will be asked whether you have any allergic reactions to medicines or food, especially to X-ray contrast or iodine compounds.
 You are advised to inform the doctor of your allergies.